 Last night, as we celebrated the 50th Lynchburg Humanitarian Awards Dinner, VCIC and @lynchburgcollege dedicated an updated #FellowshipCircle on the center of LC's campus to commemorate our organization's founding back in 1935. #history #inclusiveva #Virginia #Lynchburg #FriendshipCircle #NCCJ #HumanitarianAwards

-“The Virginia Center for Inclusive Communities literally would not exist were it not for the leadership of Lynchburg College back in 1935,” said VCIC President Jonathan Zur.
+“The Virginia Center for Inclusive Communities literally would not exist were it not for the leadership of University of Lynchburg back in 1935,” said VCIC President Jonathan Zur.
 “Over the past eight decades, VCIC and LC have been strong partners, and we are grateful for this opportunity with Dr. Garren to once again highlight our shared history and aligned missions.”

-In 1935, Dr. Riley Montgomery was serving as president of Lynchburg College when he organized a group to address concerns about intolerance in the region.
+In 1935, Dr. Riley Montgomery was serving as president of University of Lynchburg when he organized a group to address concerns about intolerance in the region.
 The group later affiliated with the National Conference of Christians and Jews.
 Today, VCIC and the College continue working together as they host the annual Humanitarian Awards as well as educational meetings about diversity and inclusion on the Lynchburg campus.